09 Mar 2020

-Your local council can play a vital role in doubling tree cover.
+Your local council can play a key role in doubling tree cover.
 Councils collectively own 1.5 million acres of land in England and Wales and influence how land is used across your area.
+It's vital that councils grow the right trees in the right places.
+For more information, read the section below on "How to find land for trees".

 Start off by getting your local group to campaign to double tree cover.
 Show them our series of beautiful short films about trees, presented by Dan Snow.
 And then get them fired up with this brilliant video about natural climate solutions by Greta Thunberg.